Introduction

 Phase 2: Scope Definition and Access Planning

-Once a request is approved, the workflow should define the scope of the upcoming support session.
-Scope definition is a critical but often overlooked security step.
+Once a request is approved, the workflow must define the scope of the support session.
+Clear scope definition prevents privilege creep and sets expectations before access is granted.

 Phase 3: Role-Based Assignment and Separation of Duties